Maykonn/js-random-number/README.md

 console.log(RandomNumberTimestampBased.getValue());
 ```

-The random number timestamp based rules:
+The timestamp based random number rules:
 - The number min length never will be less than the timestamp length
 - The number max length never will be greater than the Number.MAX_SAFE_INTEGER length
 - The length can be between the min and max length

 Another important note about Timestamp Based Numbers is that the algorithm can generate a random pad value to accomplish
 the configured length to generate the number.
-For example, suppose that you wants a number with the max safe length but based
+For example, suppose that you want a number with the max safe length but based
 on timestamp, you might do:

 ```JS